-After studying MA Fashion Design and Technology at London College of Fashion, Annette focused her career on sustainable fashion.
+After studying MA Fashion Design and Technology at London College of Fashion, Anette focused her career on sustainable fashion.
 She is now Director of Design, Production and Innovative Sustainability at VYAYAMA.

 Did you always know you wanted to work in sustainability?

 Sustainability is so personal and embedded within me to live and work in symbiosis with nature because I grew up on Gotland, a pristine Baltic island in Sweden, and that beautiful environment continues to inspire and influence my design.
 Then, ever since I was an apprentice at House of Dagmar in Sweden in the early 2000’s, sustainability has always had a natural part in my work.